abuiliazeed/emoji-maker/requirements/frontend_instructions.md

 Example DALL·E 3 generations
 Prompt	Generation
 A photograph of a white Siamese cat.
 Each image can be returned as either a URL or Base64 data, using the response_format parameter.
-URLs will expire after an hour.
+URLs will expire after an hour..

 # Current file structure